-While improvements in the production cycle have succeeded in minimising levels of consumption, environmental pollution and waste, continuous research into sanitaryware production has led to the development of special glazes that inhibit the growth of mould and bacteria and facilitate everyday cleaning and hygiene.
+While improvements in the production cycle have succeeded in minimising levels of consumption, environmental pollution and waste, continuous research into sanitaryware production has led to the development of special glazes that inhibit the growth of mould and facilitate everyday cleaning and hygiene.

 Alongside increasingly efficient and sustainable production processes that reuse heat from kilns in the drying process and recycle 100% of defective pieces and old plaster moulds, all WCs now use smaller quantities of water for flushing.
 They fall into the highest performance category of the voluntary Water Ecolabel system, a European scheme that classifies WCs according to the quantity of water required for flushing: from 13 litres in the case of the least efficient (many of which are still in use) to 6 litres in the case of top-performing products.